crsmithdev/crsmithdev.com/content/blog/a-blog-refresh-with-bootstrap-and-static.md

 +++
 date = "2013-06-02T11:34:28+07:00"
-draft = true
+type = "post"
-title = "a blog refresh with bootstrap and static"
+title = "A Blog Refresh with Bootstrap and Static"

 +++